gjbex/Fortran-MOOC/docs/procedures.md

 intent of the argument is `inout`, the original value is used to compute the new value, which changes the value of `m` in the calling context.

-If your world try to call `increment` with an integer constant as an argument, i.e., `call increment(16)` you would get a compilation error as
+If you would try to call `increment` with an integer constant as an argument, i.e., `call increment(16)` you would get a compilation error as

 ~~~~